-At the hospital, you will be asked to complete the Mother's Worksheet for Child's Birth Certificate.
+At the hospital, you will be asked to complete the Mother’s Worksheet for Child’s Birth Certificate.
 You may begin the form at home or complete it during your stay.
-Prior to discharge, this form must be completed and validated for accuracy by one of the birth registrars.
+Prior to discharge, this form must be completed and validated for accuracy by one of our birth registrars.
 Learn more.

 To learn more about our current visitor policy and resources, visit our Patient & Visitor Resources at the West Hospital page.